pivotal/docs-platform-automation/docs/tasks.md

+# Task Reference

+This topic lists each Platform Automation Toolkit task, and provides information about their intentions, inputs, and outputs.

 ## Platform Automation Toolkit Tasks
-This document lists each Platform Automation Toolkit task, and provides information about their intentions, inputs, and outputs.

 The tasks are presented, in their entirety, as they are found in the product.